CyberGrandChallenge/Event-FAQ/event_faq.md

 Scheduled for December 2, 2014.

+Q10: Do you think you'll share source from the SE1 binaries?

+A10: Yes.
+An upcoming DECREE release will contain an SE1 source release similar to the source release of the original example binaries.
+We expect a similar paragidm for SE2.

 Q9: Is there a bug in the documentation for the cqe-package-solution.py script regarding use of the -f flag?

 A9: Yes.
 Documentation specifies one -f flag per file argument, but the script actually requires a single -f flag followed by a whitespace separated list of files.
 Competitors please be advised of this error; we will update the documentation in an upcoming release.